mueller-ma/TabletopTools/README.md

 * Feature graphic by https://unsplash.com/@accrualbowtie
 * Some icons by Google and https://materialdesignicons.com/
-* Some audio files from https://soundbible.com/
+* Sound for the timer by https://soundbible.com/
+* Sound for buzzer by https://mixkit.co